×

 • Class 7 : Radioactive materials.

-• Class 9 : Miscellaneous dangerous materials and objects (e.g. lithium batteries, environmentally hazardous materials).
+• Class 9 : Miscellaneous dangerous materials and articles (e.g., lithium batteries, materials hazardous to the environment).

-This agreement also defines requirements for packaging, vehicle signage (the famous orange panels) and driver training.
+This agreement also defines requirements for packaging, vehicle markings (the famous orange signs) and driver training.

 This ADR classification must be integrated into your warehouse management software.
-Indeed, when preparing orders, the system must be able to verify that the products grouped in the same shipment are compatible, generate the appropriate transport documentation and ensure that the quantities do not exceed the authorized thresholds for a given type of transport.
+Indeed, during order preparation, the system must be able to verify that the products grouped in the same shipment are compatible, generate the appropriate transport documentation, and ensure that the quantities do not exceed the authorized limits for a given type of transport.

 The Seveso Directive and high-risk sites (ICPE)